AzizBgBoss/TerrariaDS/README.md

 I'm very open to contributions and suggestions, so if you want to help, feel free to open a pull request or an issue.

+### Disclaimer
+This project is not affiliated with Re-Logic or Terraria in any way.
+It is a fan-made project and is not intended for commercial use.
+All assets used in this project are use for educational and entertainment purposes only.
+If you're a party of Re-Logic and owner of any assets used in this project and want them removed, please contact me.

 ## Changelog and Features
 - Version naming follows the Terraria PC versioning system, with a "pre" suffix for incomplete versions.
-### Version 0.0.0.0pre (soon):
+### Version 0.0.0.0pre (Working on it):
-- Initial commit with basic project structure.
+Initial commit with basic project structure.
-- Basic tile rendering and scrolling.
+- Basic tile rendering and scrolling. ***(done)***
-- Touch input handling for world coordinates.
+- Touch input handling for world interaction and inventory interaction. ***(done)***
-- Map generation with default tiles.
+- Map generation (terrain, caves, trees and mushrooms). ***(done)***
-- Map saving and loading functionality.
+- Map saving and loading functionality. ***(done. you can use START to save, and SELECT to load for now)***
-- Camera zooming.
+- Camera zooming. ***(done)***
+- Basic crafting system.

+## Planned Features for version 0.0.0.0alpha:
+- Add entities (NPCs, enemies, etc.) to the game world.
+- Add interactive tiles (chests, doors, etc.).
+- Add ores and more items to the game.
+- Add more biomes (desert, jungle, etc.).

+## Planed Features for the future:
+- Multiplayer support.

+Again, I'm open to suggestions and contributions, so if you have any ideas or want to help, feel free to open a pull request or an issue.

 ## Compile it yourself
 To compile this project, you need to have devkitPro installed.
 You can find instructions on how to install it on the [devkitPro website](https://devkitpro.org/wiki/Getting_Started) (Note: devkitPro NDS compilation only works on Windows as far as I know, or x86_64 architectures in general).